Bones of the Hand: Carpals, Metacarpals and Phalanges

 In this article, we shall look at the anatomical features of the bones of the hand.

-Proximally, the scaphoid and lunate articulate with the radius to form the wrist joint.
+Proximally, the scaphoid and lunate articulate with the radius to form the wrist joint (also known as the ‘radio-carpal joint’).
 In the distal row, all of the carpal bones articulate with the metacarpals.

 The metacarpal bones articulate proximally with the carpals, and distally with the proximal phalanges.
 They are numbered, and each associated with a digit: